Navigating Food Packaging

 4. Increase Consumption of These Nutrients

-Increasing your consumption of fiber, vitamin A & C , calcium, and iron can help reduce risk of some diseases and conditions.
+Increasing your consumption of Potassium, vitamin D , calcium, and iron can help reduce risk of some diseases and conditions.
 For example, osteoporosis is caused by calcium deficiency so if you increase your consumption of calcium, it will decrease your risk of osteoporosis.
 Additionally, eating fiber promotes healthy bowel function and eating fruits and vegetables, which are low in saturated fat and cholesterol may reduce the risk of heart disease.

 5. Quick Check of % Daily Value